Springs, South Africa: Manufacturing

-Springs is one of the industrial centres in Gauteng served by four industrial suburbs, which are New Era, Nuffield, Enstra and Fulcrum with smaller industrial areas at Dersley, suburb of Springs, Daggafontein, Selection Park, Selcourt and Strubenvale.
-There are a couple of manufacturing companies in Springs.
+Springs is one of the industrial centres in Gauteng, and is served by four industrial suburbs: New Era, Nuffield, Enstra and Fulcrum.
+There are smaller industrial areas at Dersley, Daggafontein, Selection Park, Selcourt and Strubenvale.
 The only Kelloggs factory in South Africa is situated in Springs.
-Springs is also home to Impala Platinum's precious and base metal refineries as well as PFG Building Glass Building Glass, the only producer of float glass on the continent.

-Zincor, the only zinc producer in Africa, was also located here; its refinery used to produce all South Africa's requirement of this metal and ceased its production operations in 2011 due to various economic reasons.
-Springs is home to Sappi Enstra Mill, the only paper mill plant of Southern Africa, only paper mill plant in the world that is not next to a river, Element Six Ultra High, an industry in industrial diamonds and beverage cans, manufacturing of cans and Kimberly-Clark in Enstra manufacturing toilet paper, tissues, serviettes and other products.
-Afrox Healthcare has a plant in Enstra, Springs specializing in health care products.
-Then there is also Liebherr Group Africa specialising in heavy construction vehicles, McCain Foods packaging plant in Nuffield, Corobrik Plant near Selcourt specialising in bricks and Kreepy Krauly swimming pool equipment and regulator system manufacturing plant in Nuffield Springs.
-Mondi Group also have the cartonboard plant and recycling plant in New Era and Sony Ericson phone manufacturing plant also in New Era.
-There is also the Cobra Water Tap in New Era.
+Springs is also home to Impala Platinum's precious and base metal refineries as well as PFG Building Glass, the only producer of float glass on the continent.
+Zincor, the only zinc producer in Africa, was also located here; its refinery used to produce all South Africa's requirement of this metal, but ceased its production operations in 2011 due to various economic reasons.
+Springs is also home to Sappi Enstra Mill, the only paper mill plant in Southern Africa and only paper mill plant in the world that is not next to a river.

-There is also the Angelo Kater Motor Trimmers Conversion plant in Nuffield Springs specialising in vehicle conversions for Taxis, ambulances, police vehicles and other emergency vehicles in Nuffield, Springs.
-Springs is home to Jachris pty limited, a hose and coupling manufacturer that supplies most of Southern Africas mining houses.
-Various scrap metal recyclers like GSMP – Golden Scrap Metal Processors and Jimmy Scrap Metals also find their homes in Springs.

-Transportation

-Springs is also a transporting centre with many transporting companies.
-Some of the more known companies include Van Heerden's Trucking company in Largo, an eastern suburb of Springs and Penta Trucking focusing on cargo transporting from Nuffield, Springs.
-Welthagen Transport in New Era specialises in bulk and container shipping and the Amalgamating Bulk carrier company from Welgedag, Springs concentrates on bulk transporting.